robbiredneck/robbiredneck.github.io/verkefni1/git-svor.md

 6. Hversu oft telur þú að eigi að gera færslur (commit) í verkefni?
     - þegar að þu ert buinn að gera eithveað mikilvægt

+7. Hvað er átt við með “Working Directory”?” og “Staging Area” í GIT?
+    - When the process refers to a file using a simple file name or relative path (as opposed to a     file designated by a full path from a root directory), the reference is interpreted relative     to the current working directory of the process.
+    - a stopping place or assembly point en route to a destination.